Chapter 68:

 “So, if you were thirty-five in your past life, how do you know so much about this world?
 This era?”

 Oh, you mean I should have said I was a thirty-five-year-old shut-in from another reality?
-One where I spent every free moment over the last twenty years meticulously detailing each aspect of the cosmos of the very universe I now walked through?
+I thought as I chewed on a deliciously thick piece of bacon.
+One where I spent every free moment over twenty years meticulously detailing each aspect of the cosmos of the very universe I now walked through?
 Yeah, I can’t say that.
 That’s brain-melting crap!
+Or at the very least a lunch conversation, but definitely not brunch.

-“You know how Petal was able to see into the future and be able to deliver that message?”
+“You know how Petal could see into the future and was thus able to deliver that message?”
 I eventually replied through my mouthful of bacon.
 “It’s something kind of like that.
 I know all about the past, and I know quite a lot about the future.”

 “So, if you knew all that stuff, how come you died so young?”